Azure/aad-pod-identity/test/e2e/README.md

 # The client ID of the service principal that the Azure Kubernetes cluster is using
 $ export AZURE_CLIENT_ID='...'

+# The name of the keyvault
+$ export KEYVAULT_NAME='...'

+# Tee name of the secret inserted into the keyvault
+$ export KEYVAULT_SECRET_NAME='...'

+# Tee version of the secret inserted into the keyvault
+$ export KEYVAULT_SECRET_VERSION='...'

 $ make e2e
 ```